paperswithcode/releasing-research-code/README.md

 # Resources for releasing research code in Machine Learning

+This repository contains resources for those wanting to publish a high impact ML research repository.

+## README.md template

+We provide a [README.md template](templates/README.md) for releasing ML research repositories.

 ## ML Code Completeness Checklist

-We introduce the ML Code Completeness Checklist to:
+Goals of the ML Code Completeness Checklist:
 - facilitate reproducibility
 - make it easier for others build upon research code

+We find that repositories that follow all of the checklist items get many more github stars (on median 200 more, and on average 2500 more).

-For background and reasoning behind the checklist items please refer to our [medium post](https://medium.com/paperswithcode/).
+For more details behind the checklist items please refer to our [medium post](https://medium.com/paperswithcode/).
 We also provide the [data](notebooks/code_checklist-neurips2019.csv) and [notebook](notebooks/code_checklist-analysis.Rmd) to reproduce this analysis from the medium post.

 The checklist is made to be as general as possible.
 It consists of 5 items: